Zia Uddin: Political career

 In the 1980s, Zia Uddin was the president of the Jamiat Ulema-e-Islam Bangladesh's student-wing Jamiat Talaba-e-Arabia's Sylhet branch.
 He was elected as the general secretary of the party's Beanibazar branch in 1987.
 In 1994, he was nominated as the JUI-B general secretary for the entire Sylhet District, and served as this for three terms.
 He was elected as an assistant secretary for the Jamiat in 2008.
-In 2011, he became the president of the party's Sylhet branch and served as this for three terms too.
+In 2011, he became the president of the party's Sylhet branch and served as this for three terms, too.
 In the same year, he was elected as vice-president for the Jamiat, and he was re-elected on 7 November 2015.
 After the death of Abdul Momin Imambari on 8 April 2020, Zia Uddin became the president of the nationwide party.

 Activism and controversy

 During his studies at Darul Uloom Hathazari in 1961, Zia Uddin was shot as a result of taking part in a movement against Ayub Khan's "Muslim Family Laws" bill.
 In 1966, he was injured during a clash with the Barelvis of Chittagong.
-In 1990s, he led the Ismat-e-Anbia and Khatme Nabuwwat movements in Beanibazar.
+In the 1990s, he led the Ismat-e-Anbia and Khatme Nabuwwat movements in Beanibazar.
 Under his supervision and the care of Izhare Haq, the Beanibazar Khatme Nabuwat conference was held.
 He has also led movements such as the Taslima-Birodhi movement, SUSB naming movement and Fatwa legitimacy movement.

 In 2005, he organised the Tipaimukh Sylhet Divisional Long March convened by the National Committee for Prevention of Aggression against the Government of India's plans to establish Tipaimukh Dam.
 On 8 December 2011, he was responsible for the Jamiat road march against Tipaimukh Dam.
 In 2008, he led the movement of the Quranic Law Preservation Committee in Sylhet against the women's development policy.
 In 2013, Shahjalal University of Science and Technology decided not to construct any statues as a result of the Shah Jalal Heritage Preservation Committee led by Zia Uddin.

 He played a key role in the Shane Resalat Sammelan held in Sylhet on the initiative of Hefazat-e-Islam Bangladesh.
 He addressed the long march of Hefazat in Dhaka on 6 April 2013.
-On 5 May 2013, he participated in the Shapla Square protests and six cases were subsequently filed against him.
+On 5 May 2013, he participated in the Shapla Square protests, and six cases were subsequently filed against him.
 He served as the Acting President of the Azad Dini Adarah-e-Talim's International Turban Tying Conference from 9 to 11 February 2012.